• Home

 Stop worrying about the potholes in the road and enjoy the journey.

 But what about being lost on a mountain in Slovakia?
 (True story.)
-And being pickpocketed in Piccadily Circus?
-(Also true, but I caught him.)
+Or being pickpocketed in Piccadily Circus?
+(Also true, but I caught him in the act.)
 Can’t I worry then?
 And what if you do drive into a pothole so big it’s more like a sinkhole and it swallows your car and you can’t get out?

 Let’s face it.
 Potholes can be dangerous and so can The Journey.
 We don’t have to love every second of it.